 The official car of the President of the United States is aptly nicknamed – The beast.
-The US President’s armoured car features 8-inch thick doors and 5-inch thick bullet resistant glass that ensures ballistic protection even against rocket propelled grenades.
+The US President’s armored car features 8-inch thick doors and 5-inch thick bullet-resistant glass that ensures ballistic protection even against rocket-propelled grenades.
 The weight of the car nearly approaches ten tons, due to which its top speed is limited to about 100 km/h.
-Though, this is a small compromise to protect a country’s head of state, the same cannot to be applied to armouring vehicles of civilian purposes.
+Though this is a small compromise to protect a country’s head of state, the same cannot be applied to armoring vehicles for civilian purposes.

 Weight of armouring solutions has been a perennial issue that has always led to compromise in vehicle’s performance in terms of reduced fuel efficiency, lower payload capacity and increased maintenance costs.
 Therefore, armouring a standard civilian car for ballistic protection with traditional armouring solutions was not a feasible proposition, as it severely limited the car’s performance.

-However, the lightweight ballistic armouring technologies used by militaries for vehicle protection has opened up the scope for civilian armoured vehicles.
-Until recently, armoured cars have been used solely by head of states, diplomats, bank’s cash carriers and law enforcement agencies.
-Given the ever increasing crime rate and security challenges, there has been a steady demand for bullet resistant cars from celebrities, high net-worth individuals (HNIs) and business owners.
-Such individuals are most vulnerable in their car while on the road.
-In case they run into gun wielding street thugs, the car cannot protect them from the hail of small arms fire.
+However, the lightweight ballistic armouring technologies used by militaries for vehicle protection have opened up the scope for civilian armoured vehicles.
+Until recently, armoured cars have been used solely by the head of state, diplomats, bank’s cash carriers and law enforcement agencies.
+Given the ever-increasing crime rate and security challenges, there has been a steady demand for bullet-resistant cars from celebrities, high net-worth individuals (HNIs) and business owners.
+Such individuals are most vulnerable in their cars while on the road.
+In case they run into gun-wielding street thugs, the car cannot protect them from the hail of small arms fire.
 That’s why armoured cars have gained popularity as they provide a greater sense of security.
 Even automobile manufacturers such as BMW have started offering their products with ballistic protection features.

-In addition to being lightweight, the Gen 6 armouring solutions are also flexible and mouldable, thus allowing the ballistic panels to be cut-out as per the structure of the vehicle’s chassis without resulting in any vehicular changes.
-Therefore, the total add-on weight due to ballistic armouring is lower when compared to traditional approach with steel, which warrants reinforcement of the vehicle chassis to sustain the overtly heavy steel armour.
-Also, armouring with steel might necessitate vehicle’s drivetrain upgradation.
-Whereas, armouring with composite structures results in retaining the optimum performance of the car without hampering its speed and manoeuvrability while offering an enhanced life of vehicle and lower ownership cost.
+In addition to being lightweight, the Gen 6 armouring solutions are also flexible and mouldable, thus allowing the ballistic panels to be cut out as per the structure of the vehicle’s chassis without resulting in any vehicular changes.
+Therefore, the total add-on weight due to ballistic armouring is lower when compared to the traditional approach with steel, which warrants reinforcement of the vehicle chassis to sustain the overtly heavy steel armour.
+Also, armouring with steel might necessitate a vehicle’s drivetrain up-gradation.
+Whereas, armouring with composite structures results in retaining the optimum performance of the car without hampering its speed and maneuverability while offering an enhanced life of the vehicle and lower ownership cost.